Donald Trump punches CNN in a juvenile tweet

 "It's not just anti-CNN.
 It's anti-freedom of the press," CNN political analyst Carl Bernstein said on "Reliable Sources" on Sunday.
 "It's very disturbing.
 There's nothing lighthearted about it whatsoever."

-"When it suits him, it's great news," Bernstein said.
-"When it doesn't, it's fake news."
+Senator Susan Collins, a moderate Republican from Maine, was also critical of the latest Trump tweet.

-On ABC's "This Week," Ana Navarro called Trump's tweet "an incitement to violence.
-He is going to get someone killed in the media."
-Navarro, a Republican who is fiercely critical of the president, is a commentator on both CNN and ABC.
+"This has to stop -- we all have a job -- 3 branches of gov't and media," she tweeted.
+"We don't have to get along, but we must show respect and civility."

-Earlier on ABC, anchor Martha Raddatz asked Homeland Security Adviser Thomas Bossert to react to the video.
+On ABC's "This Week," Earlier on ABC, anchor Martha Raddatz asked Homeland Security Adviser Thomas Bossert to react to the video.

 "No one would perceive that as a threat.
 I hope they don't," he said.